RobbyThomas2525/myarchinstall/README.md

 Step 2 after everything is installed first download flatpak using sudo pacman -S flatpak

-download Gnome Boxes through flatpak cause of some bug causing it to not work after having everything installed (found sudo pacman -S gnome-boxes) gives you the same version
+download Gnome Boxes through flatpak cause of some bug causing it to not work after having everything installed (found sudo pacman -S gnome-boxes) gives you the same version but with usb devices not blocked

 and also for programs download aur using yay using SomeOrdinaryGamers video https://youtu.be/-GyOFlWs4HY?feature=shared&t=1635